About the DDBSA

 The (Bi) Monthly Slobber is the club newsletter and is published every two months.
 The newsletter contains informative articles on dog care, scientific advancements, and a variety of articles by club members.
 There are also committee updates, show schedules, and photos of members' dogues.

 Most of all, the DDBSA offers COMMUNICATION!
 All members are kept up-to-date on the happenings of the club.
-Members receive the newsletter, important news/information, and there is always an open phone line or chat room for any members needing info from any of the committee members.
+Members receive the newsletter, important news/information, AKC Legislative Alerts/Updates and there is always an open phone line or social media venue for any members needing info from any of the committee members.
 All members are also encouraged to participate in committees and all are made to feel included and involved.
 If you're as passionate as we are about the welfare and future of the Dogue de Bordeaux, please join us today.
 Together, we can secure a healthy and bright future for this noble breed!